How to Become a Maryland Sole Proprietor

 Obtain Business Licenses and Permits

-There isn’t a requirement in Maryland for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in Maryland for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other Maryland licenses and permits to operate in a compliant fashion.

 Most Maryland businesses are required to obtain at least one business license.
 These licenses are generally industry-specific or professional/occupational licenses.
 In order to discover your sole proprietorship’s licensing requirements, you’ll want to follow the instructions to register with the Maryland Licensing Onestop Portal.